Skip to content

 The solar system has become a nexus where three galactic powers are now present or aware:

-The Preservers are watching.
-One of their many probes encountered Voyager — humanity's own hopeful "we are here, come find us" message.
+The Preservers established permanent observation of this solar system, watching for the next civilization to approach the threshold.
+They were rewarded: humanity arose, developed technology, and began reaching for the stars.
+One of their probes encountered Voyager — humanity's own hopeful "we are here, come find us" message.
 This is a tragic irony: the same impulse that led the Tiamat to send a probe that eventually reached Legacy led humanity to send a probe that reached the Preservers instead.

 [OPEN: Voyager's fate — destroyed?
 Captured?
 Still drifting with a Preserver probe shadowing it?]

 The Devourers are dormant.
 Their beacon on Pluto is inactive, shut down by the Tiamat millions of years ago.
+The Devourer ship that attacked the Tiamat was destroyed in the same confrontation.
 No Devourer ship is currently en route.
-The Devourers will only become active if someone wakes the beacon — making the PCs' choices at Pluto genuinely consequential.
+The Devourers will only become a threat again if someone wakes the beacon — making the PCs' choices at Pluto genuinely consequential.
+The Devourers are a secondary threat, sleeping behind the primary one.

 Legacy's probes are here.
 They arrived millions of years too late for the Tiamat but are now present, observing humanity.
 The probes are degraded and out of contact with Legacy itself, but they retain their core purpose: to recognize seekers and offer what help they can.